Unit tests

 Copied!

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 import os from pathlib import Path from unittest.mock import MagicMock from myproject.datasets.find_aircraft_transform_decorator import compute from transforms.api import Input TEST_RESOURCES_DIRECTORY_PATH = Path(os.path.dirname(__file__)).joinpath('resources') def test_find_aircrafts(spark_session): aircraft_mock_df = spark_session.read.csv( str(TEST_RESOURCES_DIRECTORY_PATH.joinpath('aircraft_mock.csv')), inferSchema=True, header=True ) expected_filtered_aircraft_df = spark_session.read.csv( str(TEST_RESOURCES_DIRECTORY_PATH.joinpath('expected_filtered_aircraft.csv')), inferSchema=True, header=True ) # Creating a mock object for the output results_output_mock = MagicMock() # Creating a wrapper for the input and configure the returned dataset aircraft_mock_input = Input() aircraft_mock_input.dataframe = MagicMock(return_value=aircraft_mock_df) # Running the transformation with the mock output object compute( results_output=results_output_mock, aircraft_input=aircraft_mock_input ) # Intercepting the arguments with which write_dataframe was called on the mock object # and extracting the dataframe sent to be written args, kwargs = results_output_mock.write_dataframe.call_args result_df = args[0] assert result_df.columns == expected_filtered_aircraft_df.columns assert result_df.count() == expected_filtered_aircraft_df.count() assert result_df.exceptAll(expected_filtered_aircraft_df).count() == 0 assert expected_filtered_aircraft_df.exceptAll(result_df).count() == 0
+1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 import os from pathlib import Path from unittest.mock import MagicMock from transforms.api import Input from myproject.datasets.find_aircraft import compute TEST_RESOURCES_DIRECTORY_PATH = Path(os.path.dirname(__file__)).joinpath('resources') def test_find_aircrafts(spark_session): aircraft_mock_df = spark_session.read.csv( str(TEST_RESOURCES_DIRECTORY_PATH.joinpath('aircraft_mock.csv')), inferSchema=True, header=True ) expected_filtered_aircraft_df = spark_session.read.csv( str(TEST_RESOURCES_DIRECTORY_PATH.joinpath('expected_filtered_aircraft.csv')), inferSchema=True, header=True ) # Create a mock object for the output results_output_mock = MagicMock() # Create a wrapper for the input and configure the returned dataset aircraft_mock_input = Input() aircraft_mock_input.dataframe = MagicMock(return_value=aircraft_mock_df) # Run the transformation with the mock output object compute( results_output=results_output_mock, aircraft_input=aircraft_mock_input ) # Intercept the arguments that write_dataframe was called with, # and extract the DataFrame that was sent to be written as a result of the transformation args, kwargs = results_output_mock.write_dataframe.call_args result_df = args[0] assert result_df.columns == expected_filtered_aircraft_df.columns assert result_df.count() == expected_filtered_aircraft_df.count() assert result_df.exceptAll(expected_filtered_aircraft_df).count() == 0 assert expected_filtered_aircraft_df.exceptAll(result_df).count() == 0

-Viewing test output
+View test output

 Test coverage

-PyTest coverage ↗ can be used to compute coverage and enforce a minimum percentage on your repository.
+Pytest coverage ↗ can be used to compute coverage and enforce a minimum percentage on your repository.

-Add the following to the repository's meta.yml:
+To do so, add the following to the repository's meta.yml file.

 Copied!